December 29

 The names of the four calumnious horsemen of this particular apocalypse were Hugh de Merville, William de Tracey, Reginal Fitzurse and Richard le Breton, four names whose etymology would, I suspect, be worth the exploring, to see if this tale is genuine history or belongs, in fact, as the Christmas dates also suggest, to a messing about with mythology (cf Robin Hood, Guy Fawkes et al).
 The unprecedented speed - less than two years - of his canonisation adds to my suspicions, as does the huge convenience for Henry, who lived all his life in Poitiers, and had nothing but a dynastic interest in England, of having his own personal saint, his own personal guilt to expiate, as a pretext for a triumphal procession to the seat of genuine English power, just two more years after that.

 As noted above Thomas was not "à" Becket at all; he would in fact have been as perplexed by it as you and I are; he didn't use it; he didn't even know it; he was just plain Becket.
-The "à" got added years later, by those who wished to make him a man of less humble background than he really was (I wonder, if we renamed him Guilliam de Shakspere, would the elitist snobs drop all their silly nonsense about Francis Bacon, or was it Lord Oxford, being the author of his plays).
+The "à" got added years later, by those who wished to make him a man of less humble background than he really was (I wonder, if we renamed him Guilliam de Shakspere, or used the name on his birth certificate, which was Gulielmus Shakspere, would the elitist snobs drop all their silly nonsense about Francis Bacon, or was it Lord Oxford or Southampton, being the author of his plays?).

 The date on the sketch is 8/88, a decade before the invention of the Internet.
 Twenty years further on, even my limited skills are redundant, when people have selfie-machines and free-wifi upload.
 This is what it actually looks like.